When the gamble goes wrong, it’s learning. When it’s right, it becomes a quick hack for earning.

 That’s precisely what most businesses are doing today.

-Indian FMCG, has embraced the e-commerce tide to seize the opportunity to reach their future audiences on new platforms and increase their revenue streams.
+Indian FMCG has embraced the e-commerce tide to seize the opportunity to reach its future audiences on new platforms and increase its revenue streams.

 But what seemed like a good bet is now creating more havoc than harmony.

 India’s oldest FMCG leaders like Amul and Parle are now boycotting B2B online trading platform Udaan, upon realizing that their own distributors are losing out on revenue while competing with Udaan’s low prices for retailers.

 These companies have stopped their direct supply to Udaan, claiming that Udaan is trying to monopolise distribution to retailers.
 Due to this, the distributor partnerships FMCG brands have spent years cultivating are being tarnished, causing major channel conflict.

 So e-commerce, which was supposed to be a game-changer for sellers and consumers, has now become a reason for concern for FMCG sellers.
 Starting from the security of the platforms to their derived benefits, everything is coming under the light of questioning in this new decade.

 Even, very recently, the world’s most used website builder’s e-commerce plugin – Woocommerce, drove sellers paranoid as a bug in the system allowed shoppers to change the designated price of the product to whatever they wanted.
 This meant, more than one million sellers were losing out on business – due to a bug.